 (I’m not certain why they break X-Plane as well.
 It wouldn’t have been so bad to teleport back to the original world and then back to this starting point in Pureland.
 It’s not like this game is so advanced that we’d expect dialogue on the original world to change up to match recent events.
 I mean, the Elder in Dharm was still talking about Lara coming to stay with him!) (more…)

 Chaos had two Units: Future and Hover (the second engine), which we took back to the Talon and then headed to the Future, where the world was flooded beyond recognition.
+This makes navigation a nightmare, as there are so few landmarks.
 An observant player might realize that the only surviving land had previously been surrounded by mountains, but be honest: do you really remember which parts of the map those were?
 Including ones that weren’t relevant before now?
-Without existing knowledge of the topography it becomes nearly impossible to navigate the chain of former-mountains-turned-islands that make up the world, so navigation fell to me this time around.
-A new player might notice that Dharm was gone and head straight to Elan, but I knew what I was doing and cut most of the corners.
-I started by going to South Tower, where our Ifram Tree informed us that the Dharmites had moved to an island to the east, disguised as a graveyard.
-Unfortunately this advice was not really needed, as the backwards-compatible Gameboy Colour portion of the GBA’s hardware colours in all non-background sprites, ergo the grave that could move aside for you was coloured pink instead of transparent like the others, and you don’t need to talk to the tree to open it if you know where it is.
-Whoops. (more…)
+With navigation thrown out the window, I took over from Kyle, since I knew all the shortcuts.
+A new player might notice that Dharm is now gone, and would try to head to Elan, but since Elan largely only has directions, it’s possible to skip it for the time being.
+I started by going to South Tower, where our Ifram Tree informed us that the Dharmites had moved to an island to the east, and had disguised their hideout as a graveyard.
+Unfortunately this advice was not really needed, since we were playing on the Gameboy Player (a GBA).
+That meant the game was colourized the way monochrome games were on the Game Boy Color, and foreground sprites like the moveable grave were coloured differently (pink) than background sprites like the regular graves (transparent).
+Through no fault of the developers, it’s obvious which grave you have to check!
+Whoops! (more…)

 We travelled to Elan, Kyle finding it in only a few seconds!
 The town was underground, and built inside the high mountains west from the North Tower.
 There we first learned that Sol was “sleeping” on Floatland, which was not very reassuring to anyone.
 We could also find the town’s elder, “Granny,” who was hiding out in a hidden magic shop with little to say that you couldn’t learn elsewhere and nothing worthwhile for sale, making her hidden status all the stranger.